PennyLaneAI/pennylane-lightning/README.rst

 The Lightning plugins are **free** and **open source**, released under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
-The Lightning-GPU and Lightning-Tensor plugin makes use of the NVIDIA cuQuantum SDK headers to enable the device bindings to PennyLane, which are held to their own respective license.
+The Lightning-GPU and Lightning-Tensor plugins make use of the NVIDIA cuQuantum SDK headers to enable the device bindings to PennyLane, which are held to their own respective license.

 .. license-end-inclusion-marker-do-not-remove